-Every candidate appearing at the examination who is otherwise eligible, shall be permitted four attempts at the examination.
+Every candidate appearing at the examination who is otherwise eligible, shall be permitted six attempts at the examination

-Provided that this restriction on the number of attempts will not apply in the case of Scheduled Castes and Scheduled Tribes candidates who are otherwise eliqible.
+Provided that this restriction on the number of attempts will not apply in the case of Scheduled Castes and Scheduled Tribes candidates who are otherwise eligible.

-Provided further that the number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible shall be seven.
+Provided further that the number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible shall be nine.
 The relaxation will be available to the candidates who are eligible to avail of reservation applicable to such candidates.

-Provided further that a physically handicapped will get as many attempts as are available to other non-physically handicapped candidates of his or her community, subject to the condition that a physically handicapped candidate belonging to the General Category shall be eligible for seven attempts.
+Provided further that a physically handicapped will get as many attempts as are available to other non-physically handicapped candidates of his or her community, subject to the condition that a physically handicapped candidate belonging to the General Category shall be eligible for nine attempts.
+Necessary action to make Corresponding Changes in respective Rules/Regulations Pertaining to various services is being taken separately.
 The relaxation will be available to the physically handicapped candidates who are eligible to avail of reservation applicable to such candidates.